 - Augmentation cystoplasty.
 In this operation, a small piece of tissue from the gut (intestine) is added to the wall of the bladder to increase the size of the bladder.
 However, not all people can pass urine normally after this operation.
 You may need to insert a small flexible tube (a catheter) into your bladder.
 This enables you to empty it.
 Some surgeons are trained to do this procedure through a telescope (laparoscope).
 This offers the advantages of shorter hospital stays, less blood loss during surgery and smaller scars.

 - Urinary diversion.
 In these operations, another method is devised for urine to exit the body.
-The ureters (the tubes from the kidneys to the bladder) are re-routed so that urine does not flow into the bladder.
-There are various ways that this may be done - the urine can be directed into a portion of bowel that empties on to the surface of the skin.
+The tubes (ureters) from the kidneys to the bladder are re-routed so that urine does not flow into the bladder.
+There are various ways that this may be done.
+The urine can be directed into a portion of bowel that empties on to the surface of the skin.
 The opening is called a stoma and a bag is worn to collect the urine.
 Other procedures involve the formation of a 'pouch' or artificial bladder.

 Treatment with botulinum toxin A (Botox®)